panda0nion/panda0nion/README.md

-# 👋 Hi, I’m Patrick Lee
+# 👋 Hi there, nice to e-meet you! :)

 I’m a **DevOps Leader**, **Cloud Program Manager**, and **Inclusive Tech Advocate** with over a decade of experience transforming infrastructure, streamlining deployment pipelines, and leading high-impact engineering teams.
 I’m passionate about building resilient, observable systems that empower organizations *and* people alike.